 Charleston, West Virginia Cerebral Palsy Attorney

 When a doctor or other licensed medical professional performs a birth delivery, they are expected to conduct themselves in a professional manner that is in concert with specifically approved medical protocols and standards.
 The great majority of birth injuries and cerebral palsy birth problems are caused by medical professionals who deviate from those protocols.
 Cerebral palsy permanently affects the baby’s muscles, muscle coordination, gait, movement, and motor skills.
 Cerebral palsy affects the brain, which in turn affects the muscles and movement.
 Cerebral palsy may take months or years before symptoms develop and appear.
 Because there is a statute of limitations, it is important to consult with an experienced West Virginia cerebral palsy attorney as soon as knowledge of the condition is known.
-The Law Firm of Tiano O’Dell, PLLC represents cerebral palsy victims in Charleston and throughout West Virginia.
-A complimentary consultation is immediately available to discuss your case – read on.
+Tiano O’Dell, PLLC represents cerebral palsy victims in Charleston and throughout West Virginia.
+A complimentary consultation is immediately available to discuss your case.
+Keep reading to learn more.

 There may be various symptoms related to cerebral palsy.
 Attentive parents often notice these subtle or gross abnormalities that include the following:

-- Seizures – seizures are one of the symptoms that results from damage to the brain
+- Seizures: one of the symptoms that results from damage to the brain

 Various types of cerebral palsy exist, including the following:

 It is vital for the parent of a child with cerebral palsy to preserve their rights to their claim for damages.
-A consultation with an experienced West Virginia cerebral palsy medical malpractice attorney is highly advisable.
-The Law Firm of Tiano O’Dell, PLLC has been helping victims of cerebral palsy and other medical problems for more than two decades.
+A consultation with an experienced Charleston, WV medical malpractice attorney is highly advisable.
+Tiano O’Dell, PLLC has been helping victims of cerebral palsy and other medical problems for more than two decades.
 They have been recognized as Top 100 Trial Lawyers by the American Trial Lawyers Association, in addition to being designated as West Virginia Super Lawyers.
 Their clients rated them a perfect 5 out of 5 for their superior client service.
 A team approach is employed, and the best medical physicians available are utilized in all aspects of the case.
-Most cases are settled out of court, and in those instances when the insurance company and other responsible parties do not offer a satisfactory amount, your case will be vigorously tried in court before a jury, for a court award.
+Most cases are settled out of court, and in those instances when the insurance company and other responsible parties do not offer a satisfactory amount, your case will be vigorously tried in court before a jury for a court award.
 There are no fees involved unless we win or settle your case.
 To schedule your confidential case review, contact Tiano O’Dell, PLLC at (304) 720-6700.